-If your CMS is not in the list, or you have a custom-coded website please proceed with the steps below:
+If you are using a different CMS or have a custom-coded website, proceed with the steps below:

-If your website has a configuration file, start checking from it - there is a high possibility that your website’s URLs (or default content URLs) are added there with HTTP protocol mentioned:
+If your website has a configuration file, start there - your website’s URLs (or default content URLs) may be added there using the HTTP protocol:

-In such a case, you will only need to replace http with https.
+In that case, simply replace http with https.

-Step 2 - Check page’s source code file
+Step 2 - Check the source code file

-Before replacing, make sure that the content is available via HTTPS.
-Just open the URL in question and change HTTP to HTTPS in the URL bar.
+Before replacing http with https for these URLs, make sure that the content is available using a secured connection - open the URL and change HTTP to HTTPS in the browser address bar.

-If the content is available - change the URL in the file without worries
+If the content is available - you can safely update the URL on your source file

-If the content is not available, you can either replace it with the same or similar content from another source (which is available by HTTPS) or host that content to your website.
-The other option would be to exclude that content
+If the content is not available, you can either replace it with another content available via HTTPS or host the content directly on your website.
+Alternatively, you can remove the content